MENU

 Your Implied or Understood Consent

-We would like you to be aware that when participating in a Lutherwood program or service, your personal health information may be shared with other relevant Lutherwood staff members and joint service delivery partner staff who are working with you and your care team.
+We would like you to be aware that when participating in a Starling program or service, your personal health information may be shared with other relevant Starling staff members and joint service delivery partner staff who are working with you and your care team.

 Your Verbal or Written Consent